biojava/biojava.github.io/_wikis/MBTOpen:About.md

 -   For the Bioinformatics tool developer: Provide a state-of-the-art, cross-platform library for structural biology visualization and analysis, with a robust plugin system to allow easy extension
--   For the Bioinformatics computational researcher: Provide a forum and experimentation bed for 3d protein visualization techniques and other computational structural biology themes
+-   For the Bioinformatics researcher: Provide a forum and experimentation bed for 3d protein visualization techniques and other computational structural biology themes